 How to celebrate Christmas the cosy Nordic way:

 Christmas in the Nordic region is based on Christian traditions with elements of old pagan traditions and a few newer additions.
-There are many traditions that depend on the country, region, and family, but here you will find the traditions that I am used to in southwestern Norway.
+Many traditions depend on the country, region, and family, but here you will find the traditions that I am used to in southwestern Norway.

 Light an advent candle every Sunday

-In Scandinavia, we have a tradition of lighting one candle in the evening each of the four Sundays of advent.
+In Scandinavia, we have a tradition of lighting one candle in the evening on each of the four Sundays of Advent.
 The 4 candles symbolise joy, hope, longing & peace.
-This is a lovely way to mark the countdown to the big day, and lighting candles help to create a special and cosy atmosphere in the home.
+This is a lovely way to mark the countdown to the big day, and lighting candles helps to create a special and cosy atmosphere in the home.

 Many have a special advent candle holder or wreath they use each year, and it is usually decorated with fresh greenery or other decor items to get in the Christmas spirit.